dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 I can't think of an interview problem that's both as widely popular and yet wildly uninteresting as [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
-The problem's arbitrary and divorced from any real usecases, it's never terribly satisfying to implement, and is fiddly enough that it's easy to trip over an off-by-one error or incorrect if/else statement.
+The problem's arbitrary and divorced from any real use-cases, it's never terribly satisfying to implement, and is fiddly enough that it's easy to trip over an off-by-one error or incorrect if/else statement.
 It's the poster child for misguided tech company interviews, and yet I've actually been asked it before!